mahmoudhamdyae/ShoeStore/README.md

 6. Create a new Welcome screen destination that includes:

    * A new layout
-   * At least 2 textviews
+   * At least 2 text views
    * A navigation button with actions to navigate to the instructions screen

 7. Create a new Instruction destination that includes:

    * A new layout
-   * At least 2 textviews
+   * At least 2 text views
    * A navigation button with actions to navigate to the shoe list screen

 8. Create a class that extends ViewModel